-The customary formula for high grades and success is school plus hard work.
-This was and is seen as the winning principle that we continue to replicate in our school and college system.
+The customary formula for academic success is high attendance rates and hard work.
+This was and is seen as the winning principle which is advocated in our education system.
 However, in a world where everybody adheres to this path to success; how do we explain how some people are just more successful, less stressed and happier than others?
 Aside from luck, there is a very real and plausible explanation.
 Many of us have read or heard of Emotional Intelligence; well this ‘EQ’ or the lack of it can explain different variations of success and emotional well-being.

-Emotional Intelligence, often called EQ as opposed to IQ is our ability to handle emotions and to cope with the highs and lows that life throws at us.
-David Goleman, the author of Emotional Intelligence, suggests that there are five aspects of emotional intelligence and that one can check how emotionally intelligent they are, by referring to these:
+Emotional Intelligence, often called EQ (Emotional Quotient) as opposed to IQ is our ability to handle emotions and to cope with the highs and lows that life throws at us.
+Daniel Goleman, the author of Emotional Intelligence, suggests that there are five aspects of emotional intelligence and that one can check how emotionally intelligent they are, by referring to these:

 In relation to teaching and learning, students who learn in an emotionally intelligent way have awareness as to why they are learning; they recognise the importance of learning and they will connect to the learning material on an emotional level.
 Our retention of material or events improves when there is an emotional attachment to it.
 Developing Emotional Intelligence will also remove barriers to learning that we build as we grow up.

-Renowned psychologist, Daniel Goleman says: ‘Emotional Intelligence is a master aptitude; it is a capacity that profoundly affects all other abilities, either facilitating or interfering with them.’
-Perhaps it is time our education system paid serious heed to this ‘Master Aptitude’ especially in the light of the following: there is a rise in people presenting with anxiety and social phobias; students are increasingly turning to substance abuse to cope with their emotions; there is an alarming increase in suicides and stress-related illnesses in the work place.
+As renowned psychologist, Goleman says: ‘Emotional Intelligence is a master aptitude; it is a capacity that profoundly affects all other abilities, either facilitating or interfering with them.’
+Perhaps it is time our education system paid serious heed to this ‘Master Aptitude’ especially in the light of the rise in people presenting with anxiety and social phobias and the alarming numbers of suicides and stress-related illnesses in both education and work places in Ireland.

 Author: Catriona Lowry